Estimated reading time: 3 minutes

 Buy-Back Agreement: A Financial Tool for Business Growth

 A Buy-Back Agreement is a contractual arrangement between a seller and a buyer that facilitates business expansion.
 It plays the role of a loan or prepayment for constructing or completing a plant by securing product sales in advance.
 The buyer pre-purchases the final product at a fixed price for a set duration.
-This ensures the repayment of the loan or prepayment, including accrued interest, through product sales.
+This ensures the repayment of the loan or prepayment, including accrued interest, through the sale of products.

 A well-structured Buy-Back Agreement defines the buy-back period, the duration during which the seller must supply products.
 It also includes initial funding, where the buyer finances the seller’s plant construction in exchange for future product purchases.